slowwavesleep/EuroEval/docs/datasets/estonian.md

 ### WinoGrande-ET

-The dataset includes the WinoGrande test set translated and culturally adapted by hand by a professional translator (citation TBA).
+The dataset includes the [WinoGrande](https://doi.org/10.48550/arXiv.1907.10641) test set translated and culturally adapted by hand by a professional translator (citation TBA).
 The structure of the dataset is identical to the original.
-Since train and dev splits were not translated manually, we employ the GPT4o model to translate the expected number of examples starting from the beginning of the respective splits.
+Since train and dev splits were not translated manually, we employ the GPT-4o model to translate the expected number of examples starting from the beginning of the respective splits.
 The final dataset size is 1,024 / 256 / 1,767 for the training, validation and test splits, respectively.